+Prior to development of the WDZ tool, training on the FRTC resulted in an average of one off-range ordnance incident every 2.5 years.
+Since WDZ has been used as a range management and planning tool, more restrictive delivery patterns have been developed to better ensure containment of all weapon footprints, resulting in a current average of only one off-range ordnance incident in six years.
+However, these more restrictive delivery patterns require that many of the training weapons are dropped in non-tactical scenarios that could not be used in actual combat, resulting in unrealistic training.
 Per Navy policy (OPNAVINST 3710.7 [Series]), the release of any air-to-surface ordnance should be accomplished within Restricted Airspace and all such releases should impact on Navy land.
 As required by the Department of Defense Military Munitions Rule Implementation Procedures (April, 2017), ordnance that inadvertently lands outside Navy property would be retrieved as soon as possible once the Navy learns that it has landed off range.
-While there is always a risk that ordnance may land off-range, the potential for such incidents is actually very low, as low as 1 in 10,000 occurrences.
-Any off-range ordnance would be collected by military personnel in accordance with best management practices and standard operating procedures.
+While there is always a risk that ordnance may land off range, the potential for such incidents is actually as low as 1 in 10,000 occurrences.
+In the rare case that ordnance lands off range, pilots or other range users are instructed to inform NAS Fallon of the incident immediately.
+NAS Fallon is part of a MOA with the BLM and a MOA with the Walker River Paiute Tribe, both of which detail the procedures implemented if an incident were to occur (depending on which entity's land the ordnance fell).
+These MOAs outline the point of contacts, notification procedure, entry procedure, imminent threat procedure, fire incident response, coordination for any appropriate remediation, and other cleanup activities in compliance with applicable state and federal laws, including but not limited to the CERCLA and Resource Conservation and Recovery Act.
+Any off-range ordnance would be collected by military personnel in accordance with the respective MOAs and best management practices and standard operating procedures.

 Explosive Ordnance Disposal personnel periodically survey and remove any unexploded ordnance from these ranges.
 Ranges B-16, B-17, B-19, and B-20 all potentially contain unexploded ordnance, but all such ordnance is expected to be within the range, where restricted access prevents civilians from coming into contact with ordnance.